tuarua/Swift-IOS-ANE/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5UR2T52J633RC)

-This project contains a translation of FlashRuntimeExtensions to Swift.
-It is comprised of 2 parts.
+It is comprised of 3 parts.

 1. A static library which exposes methods to AIR and a thin ObjectiveC API layer to the Swift code.
+2. A dynamic Swift Framework which contains the translation of FlashRuntimeExtensions to Swift.
-2. A dynamic Swift Framework which contains the main logic of the ANE.
+3. A dynamic Swift Framework which contains the main logic of the ANE.

 > To allow FRE functions to be called from within Swift, a protocol acting
 > as a bridge back to Objective C ,was used.